FrustratedGameDev/Papers/FinalReport/Dimensions Defined.md

    Developers can easily get fed up with the work envrionments.
 This can cause them to leave their companies at high rates after staying at the company for a short amount of time resulting in high turnover.
 Low turnover can be defined as high retention rates for the company.

-### Work Ownership

-   As a developer, it feels good to be acknowledged for the hardwork, responsibility, and accountability that is put into a product.
-This can be characterized as high work ownership.
-When a developer is not acknowledged for their contributions or made responsibile for their portion of a project  this can be characterized as low work ownership.